 Continental Tires Sales: Repair & Installation Calgary NE

 While developing our premium tires, we consider each and every safety and performance aspect.
 The result: top ratings for Continental tires – around the world.
-Continental not only claims to produce world‐class tires of highest quality standard.
+Continental not only claims to produce world‐class tires of highest quality standards.
 We can actually prove it, too: Our multi‐award-winning tires are regularly tested by independent international magazines.

 Since 2007, Continental products have received the highest recommendations in almost 80% of all tests.
-Furthermore, the company has been voted the top tire brand by renowned car magazines such as AutoBild and AutoZeitung and warded the best of 50 years test by auto motor sport.
+Furthermore, the company has been voted the top tire brand by renowned car magazines such as AutoBild and AutoZeitung and warded the best of 50 years test by auto motorsport.

 And our constant tire development will keep this tradition up.

-•1871: Continental-Caoutchouc & Gutta-Percha Compagnie is founded as a joint stock company by nine German Hanover-based bankers and industrialists.
+•1871: Continental-Caoutchouc & Gutta-Percha Compagnie is founded as a joint-stock company by nine German Hanover-based bankers and industrialists.

 •This does not, however, amount to an initial public offering as understood today.
 Initially, the founders divided up the shares among themselves.
 Only gradually did the shares come to be traded.
 The share is already being quoted on the Hanover stock market in 1873.